coatyio/coaty-swift/docs/DeveloperGuide.md

 // ...
 ```

 3. We will now go on to instantiate our controllers.
 Here, we assume that you have already created a `ExampleController` as well as a `ExampleObjectFamily`.
-Feel free to read up on controllers and object families in section **TODO: Missing section reference**.
+Feel free to read up on controllers and object families in section __Object Family and Custom Data Types__.
 The key note of this step is to indicate which key maps to which controller, in order to be able to access these controllers later after the container has been bootstrapped.

 ```swift